By Tommy Hough

 Rather, it's a matter of voters not demanding a greater environmental agenda – a problem that has plagued the conservation movement for the last 15 years following the resolution of some of the nation's biggest environmental struggles, like the Clinton administration's negotiation of the landmark Northwest Forest Plan in 1994.
 All of the current presidential candidates will bark out pro-environmental platitudes if asked, but for most it's on the far backburner when it comes to actionable policy.

 For the Republicans, Huckabee and Arizona Senator John McCain have made the most frequent mentions of the environment, but in McCain's case it's often through the Libertarian lens of his mentor Barry Goldwater.
 For Huckabee, it's more a matter of his belief that God gave "dominion" to humans over the earth, and therefore he believes it's the responsibility of humans to care for the planet in God's image.
+Not sure how fracking fits in that equation.

-I could spend a week on the litany of high environmental crimes and misdemeanors perpetrated by the Bush administration in the name of their secret handshake country club pals in Corporate America, but the latest is the declawing and subsequent retardation of the Environmental Protection Agency (EPA), which is now preventing states from setting standards they see fit to keep their air clean beyond federal mandates.
+I could spend a week on the litany of high environmental crimes and misdemeanors perpetrated by the Bush administration in the name of their secret handshake country club pals in Corporate America, but the latest is the declawing of the Environmental Protection Agency (EPA), which is now preventing states from setting standards they see fit to keep their air clean beyond federal mandates.

 Where individual states are seeking to clean up their act on their own, and in effect, do the job the EPA was designed to do in 1970 but has been prevented from doing so by the Bush (and Cheney) administration's excessively pro-industry efforts, interested states are now unable to get appropriate federal waivers from the EPA.
 So California, a state with a Republican governor no less, has to sue along with 15 other states to be able to do so.